vzvca/rtp-pcap-replay/README.md

 It is able to loop over the capture file and stream it forever.
 It will fix the time and sequence fields of the RTP header while streaming.

-Once started the program outputs an SDP but it can't guess what is the RTP payload.
-It assumes that the capture contains h264 video.
-The SDP needs to be fixed for other RTP payloads which is quite easy.

 A few video samples are provided with the source code for testing.

-The initial version of this program uses live555 for streaming, and libpcap for reading tcpdump capture files.
+This program uses live555 for streaming, and libpcap for reading tcpdump capture files.

-Another version without the live555 dependency has been coded too.

 This program has been used under cygwin and linux.